 - By faith we understand the ages to have been prepared by the spoken word of God, so what is seen hasn’t been made from the things which are visible.

-- By faith Abel offered a better sacrifice to God than Cain, because of which he was testified to be righteous by God testifying of his gifts, and through it he still speaks though having died.
+- By faith Abel offered a better sacrifice to God than Cain, through which he was testified to be righteous by God testifying of his gifts, and through it he still speaks though having died.

 - By faith Enoch was transferred up (to not see death) and he wasn’t found because God transferred him.1quotation/allusion to Genesis 5:24 For before the transference, he *is reported to have pleased God.

 - (But without faith, it’s impossible to please God.
-For it’s necessary for the man who approaches God to believe that He exists, and that He is a rewarder of the men who diligently seek Him.)
+For it’s necessary for the man approaching God to believe that He exists, and that He is a rewarder of the men diligently seeking Him.)

-- By faith Noah – having been reverently fearful after having been divinely instructed about things not yet seen – prepared an ark for his household’s salvation, by which he condemned the world and became an heir according the righteousness of faith.
+- By faith Noah – having been reverently fearful after having been divinely instructed about things not yet seen – prepared an ark for his household’s salvation, by which he condemned the world and became an heir in accordance with the righteousness of faith.

 - By faith, Abraham obeyed after being called to depart into a place that he was going to receive for an inheritance, and he departed not knowing where he would go.

-- For he was awaiting the city which has foundations, whose architect and builder is God.
+- For he was awaiting the city having foundations whose architect and builder is God.